bitsofcotton/catg/README.md

 If input is sparse enough on rank, it describes better to get vectors on this, but result will be NaN because of rough QR and lambda == 0.

 # Tips
 If we want some clusters larger than t items, it costs at most O(t\*m\*n^2+t\*n^3) because we eliminate one by one.
 Without this, if the items we have isn't clean data enough, the vector we taken is meaning-less.

 # General Tips 2
 If we don't have enough data, machine learning is better because they handles sparsity better.
-So the context (not the order) we input into catg is important enough because of sparsity of the problem depends and dimension we need depends data stream size itself.
+So the context (not the order) we input into catg is important enough, because of sparsity of the problem depends, and, dimension we need depends data stream size itself.
 And, constructing context itself from raw data is hard problem enough if we don't have better amounts of data.